 What happens to my creditors after I declare bankruptcy?

-After declaration of bankruptcy or after establishing a consumer proposal, creditors will immediately cease any lawsuits or form of harassments against you.
+After declaration or after establishing a consumer proposal, creditors will immediately cease any lawsuits or form of harassments against you.

 Which debts are not released through bankruptcy?

 - Debts or liabilities arising out of fraud, misrepresentation, etc.

 Bankruptcy does not release the student from its debts if the student loan is guaranteed by the Government or if the debtor makes his declaration while still being a student or within 7 years after graduating.

 Are my RRSPs seizable?

 In the vast majority of cases, RRSPs are exempt from seizure.
 In some cases, contributions made to your RRSP during the 12 months preceding your bankruptcy are seizable.

 What is a consumer proposal?